ikiwq/ikiwq/README.md

 I can tell you other things about me!
 My favorite (and first) language is C++, even though I'm not using it that much.
 For most of my career I worked with and Java, Spring and AWS and other tools, such as Kafka, Mysql and MongoDB.

 Currently I'm working on frontend and mobile development with Typescript, React and React Native.
-I can also code in Python, Go and Assembly with the NASM compiler.
+I can also code in Python and Assembly with the NASM compiler.

 I kinda like languages with a verbose syntax, but Python was actually the language that introduced me to the more advanced programming world.